Kin Canada Organizational Structure

 Kinsmen, Kinette, and Kin clubs are groups of volunteer- and community-minded individuals who join their local clu to make a difference in their community, meet new friends in their area, and expand their skills.
 Together, volunteer members decide how they can best serve the local needs of their community through fundraising and service projects.

 Every year, clubs elect an executive team that consists of a President, Vice President, Secretary and Treasurer.
 Many clubs will also include a Registrar and Bulletin Editor(s).
 The role of the executive team is to manage the operational details of the club.
 The Club President also acts as the liaison between the club and the Zone Deputy Governor.

 Clubs are grouped into zones with a small number of other clubs in their immediate region.
 Each Zone has a Deputy Governor who offers support to clubs.

 Zones are grouped into eight larger regions across the country called Districts.
 Each District is led by an elected District Governor and their District Executive team.
 The District team hosts events for clubs in their province or larger region and acts as a key support for clubs.

 National Board of Directors

 Kin Canada’s headquarters is located in Cambridge, Ontario.
-Eight full-time and one part-time staff provide administrative services to the clubs.
+8 full-time staff provide administrative services to the clubs.
 Grant Ferron is the Executive Director.
 He represents the paid staff, and ensures the Association moves toward its mission and objects in the most efficient and cost-effective manner.
 The administrative building is headquartered in Cambridge, Ontario.